The Gut Microbiome

 Recognizing what is your microbiome’s role in these symptoms can help guide treatment.

-How Are Gut Microbiome Conditions Treated?
+How are Gut Microbiome Conditions Treated?

 Treating gut microbiome issues involves lifestyle changes and, in some cases, medical intervention: